ekhmoi/what-appears/1_chapters/02-how-feelings-appear/04-anxiety-shame-anger-numbness-in-the-field.md

-## Chapter 4 - Anxiety, Shame, Anger, and Numbness in the Field
+## Anxiety, Shame, Anger, and Numbness in the Field

 We’ve talked about: